 - pesticide toxicity and health effects

-Please vist our website for a complete list of fact sheets and electronic copies or for more information about the Pesticide Education Program.
+For a complete list of fact sheets and electronic copies or for more information, visit the Pesticide Education Program website.

 Original text prepared by Winand K. Hock, professor emeritus of plant pathology.
-Current text updated by Kerry H. Richards, director, and Sharon I. Gripp, information specialist, of the Pesticide Education Program.
+Current text updated by Kerry H. Richards, director, Sharon I. Gripp, information specialist, and Bill Riden, pesticide education specialist, of the Pesticide Education Program.

 This publication is available in alternative media on request.